mintel/kube-monitoring-mixins/README.md

 make rules
 ```

-Outputs:
+## Outputs:

-- `./rules`
-- `./dashboards/kube-monitoring`

-### Kustomization

-Note `kustomization.yaml` - this provides an easy way to use the generated
-rules as a base.
+Prometheus rules are rendered into the `./rules` directory.

+There is a `kustomization.yaml` provided which includes the generated prometheus-rules.

+Grafana dashboards are rendered into the `./dashboards/kube-monitoring` directory.

 ## Configuration

-Upstream configuration of *kubernetes-mixin* can be done in `config.jsonnet`
+Configuration is mostly managed through `config.jsonnet`

-## Jsonnetfile.json
+## Jsonnetfile

-Note this is pinned against [kube-prometheus](https://github.com/coreos/kube-prometheus) using the latest commit on the `release-0.1` branch.
+Note, the `jsonnetfile.json` is pinned against [kube-prometheus](https://github.com/coreos/kube-prometheus) using the latest commit on the `release-0.1` branch.

 The `release-0.1` branch supports Kubernetes `v1.13`.
+You will want to bump this to support Kubernetes versions `v1.14` or above.

 ## GKE Overrides